9ae/ace/wiki/vault/o.md

 stub: false
 ---

+- [ ] What if we completely cut out the Harts?

 > Oh!
 What if that was Roderick's plan all along, and he was pulling the strings to have the council executed. **In seeking revenge against Edgar for torturing Sicili, Vio ends up helping The Order gain more power.**

 1: Forgiveness, giving others the benefit of the doubt